jessepav/lacygoill-wiki-backup/python/python.md

 And here for a list of proxies: <https://www.us-proxy.org/>
 Make sure to choose a proxy supporting http*s*.

+This solution works (even for `$ gem`),  but you may need to try several proxies before finding one which succeeds in installing a package.

 ## Why shouldn't I use `$ sudo pip`?

 <https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim#why-you-shouldnt-use-sudo>

+##
 # Todo

 Never use print for debugging again: